 (a) USTs and any components fixed to UST openings;

-(b) Containments located over USTs, under dispensers or at intermediate points excluding spill prevention equipment;
+(b) Containment sumps located over USTs, under dispensers, or at intermediate points ;

 (d) Underground vent lines excluding stage two vapor recovery components;

-(39) "Out of service" means the normal operation and use of the UST system or any portion of the UST system is discontinued .
+(42) "Out of service" means the normal operation and use of the UST system or any portion of the UST system is discontinued.

-(40) "Overfill" is a release that occurs when a tank is filled beyond its capacity, resulting in a discharge of the regulated substance to the environment.
+(43) "Overfill" is a release that occurs when an UST is filled beyond its capacity, resulting in a discharge of the regulated substance to the environment.

 (a) In the instance of an underground storage tank system in use on November 8, 1984, or brought into use after that date, the person who owns the underground storage tank system;